 Phonics is a way of teaching children to read and write.
 It is the ability to hear, identify, and manipulate sounds and understand the link between the sound (phoneme) and the way it is written (grapheme).

 At Goldfinch Primary we use the Read Write Inc (RWI) programme to support the teaching of reading and writing, giving children a flying start with their literacy learning.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.

 In phonic sessions children are taught to recognise letters, understand the sound they make and then blend them together to create words.
 Some words, which cannot be phonetically sounded out, are taught at each phase.
 These are ‘tricky words’ and are taught through sight recognition.
 Children continue to apply their new knowledge of phonics, through regular interactive reading of texts with the teacher and their reading partner during the school day.

-If you require any further support, please come into school and speak with your child’s class teacher or our English Lead, Mrs Jain.
+If you require any further support, please come into school and speak with your child’s class teacher or our Phonics Lead, Mrs Pearson.

 In Key Stage 2, children have regular short spelling lessons which are focused on developing different strategies for successful spelling and learning the different rules and patterns for spellings from the National Curriculum.
 Interventions are in place to support children, beyond phase 2 who have yet to acquire a basic phonological understanding.

 HOW YOU CAN HELP AT HOME?